 ⇒ Wifi is very common in Istanbul and almost always free when available.
 Only luxury hotels charge for wifi.
 In Cappadocia wifi is freely available in hotels and restaurants.
 However, as you head out trekking the signal will be patchy.

 ⇒ The Istanbul City Tourist Pass is fantastic value for money and covers many of the attractions I have listed above.
-And it includes lots of skip the line options within the pass!
+And it includes lots of skip the line options within the pass.
 Plus public transport and 4G wifi whilst you’re in Istanbul.

 ⇒ If you’re not keen to hire a car Cappadocia has a hop on hop off bus that works really well as a way to get around the area at a very reasonable cost.

 ⇒ Book your Cappadocia hot air balloon trip before you go and book it for your first morning.
 When it comes to things to do in Cappadocia this is a must-do!

 ⇒ Although it is safe to drink tap water in Capadoccia it may taste a little different from what you’re used to.
 Most people in Turkey use bottled water so grab this for your treks but don’t worry about brushing your teeth etc in your hotel with tap water.

-And you may be able to negotiate a discount if you are able to pay in cash.
+And you may be able to negotiate a discount if you can pay in cash.
 There are ATMs all over Istanbul and in pretty much every town in Capadoccia so it isn’t hard to get cash.

 When to go to Turkey

 Spring (April to May) and Autumn (September to mid-November) are generally the nicest times to visit Istanbul.
 The temperature is still warm but not too hot and the skies tend to be clear.

 May and June are terrific months to visit the region as are September and October.
 Click here for a current weather forecast.

 What to Pack for a trip to Turkey

 For women, do ensure you bring some type of scarf that can be used to visit anywhere religious.
 And of course, it is good manners to cover your shoulders and knees in this type of country.

 As this is quite a busy itinerary, I would recommend packing layers and more layers.
 The temperature can vary quite a bit between day and night in Turkey.

 Travelling Solo to Turkey

 I visited Turkey on my own and felt very safe.
 However, as always, when I travel on my own I avoid being out late at night and generally take a taxi home from dinner or eat near my hotel.

 If you are travelling solo it is a good idea to dress a bit more conservatively to avoid any discomfort.
 If you would prefer to travel as part of an organised trip there are loads of options:

-Who Paid for What in this Post
+Who Paid for What in this Turkey 7 Day Itinerary

 READ NEXT: DAY TRIP TO GALLIPOLI FROM ISTANBUL